Actipro/WPF-Controls/Documentation/topics/bars/controls/button.md

 The controls have a string `Label` that can be set, which is visible in UI.

 The `Label` can be auto-generated based on the control's `Key` property.
-For instance, a control with `Key` of `FormatPainter` will automatically assign `Format Painter` as the `Label` value.
+For instance, a control with `Key` of `"FormatPainter"` will automatically assign `"Format Painter"` as the `Label` value.
 The auto-generated default can be overridden by setting the `Label` property.

 The [BarButton](xref:@ActiproUIRoot.Controls.Bars.BarButton).[Label](xref:@ActiproUIRoot.Controls.Bars.BarButton.Label) is rendered on the button when it is in a `Medium` or `Large` variant size.
 When using a `Large` variant size button, the label will wrap words to two lines to minimize overall width.
 In cases where a run of label text should not be broken up into two lines, use a non-breaking space character (ASCII code 160) in place of any whitespace, like this: